The Early Years

 In August 2014 Sara’s Inn was purchased by local Heights residents Jihye and John Deveau.
 When John was in a wedding at Sara’s Inn in 2007 he fell in love with the architectural uniqueness of the property.
 Under the new owners the property has undergone a transformation, painting over the once grey and white exterior with a selection of colors from the Benjamin Moore historical color collection, distinguishing it as a true Victorian painted lady of Houston.
 Both the carriage house and main house got a much-needed renovation, with many of the brown walls once again adorning Victorian styled wallpaper.
 In addition to room renovations, the owners also in 2018 updated the main hallway, choosing to go with a pink striped wallpaper and pink trim color in honor of its first two decades as a bed and breakfast when it was primarily pink inside and out.

-Sara’s Inn is proud to be the longest running bed and breakfast in Houston, going on 32 years.
-It has continued to be the #1 ranked bed and breakfast per TripAdvisor every month since September 2014.
+Sara’s Inn is proud to be the longest running bed and breakfast in Houston, going on 34 years.